mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 It may mean that you need  a design review.

 This should be exceedingly rare.

-In my entire software development career, I've only ever had one code review reach stalemate.
+## In case of stalemate, eject